espressif/esp-idf/examples/bluetooth/esp_ble_mesh/ble_mesh_wifi_coexist/tutorial/BLE_Mesh_WiFi_Coexist_Example_Walkthrough.md

 This demo demonstrates the Wi-Fi and Bluetooth (BLE/BR/EDR) coexistence feature of ESP32.
 Simply put, users can use the Wi-Fi function while operating Bluetooth.
 In this demo,

 * The Wi-Fi function is demonstrated by measuring its transfer rate, using the `iperf` protocol;
 * The Bluetooth function is demonstrated by the fast provisioning function.
-Details can be seen in `ble_mesh_fast_prov_server`.
+Details can be seen in `fast_prov_server`.

 > Note: In this demo, you call wifi API and bluetooth API to achieve the functions you want. such as `wifi_get_local_ip` API and `esp_ble_mesh_provisioner_add_unprov_dev` API.